 Welcome to the Personal Collection of Elnorah Huff-Williamson, this page was created to preserve the Culture Heritage of the African American community.
 The Elnorah Huff-Williamson Collection was an abandoned collection that was left for waste.
 Upon receiving this collection, It was an honor to have the opportunity to play a key role in the preservation of this forgotten Chicago treasure.
-The collection holds rare photos, letters, deteriorating newspapers, programs and ephemeral that have never been seen before.
+The collection holds rare photos, letters, deteriorating newspapers, programs and ephemeral that have never been seen.
 This collection is unique in its findings and due to the manner in which it was created, is a primary source for research.
 It was created involuntarily during a very important time in American history, dating the archives to the late 1940’s thru early 1960’s.

 Why are archives important?